GanZ2016/SimpleProxy/README.md

 ```
 - Run the program :
 ```
-./server -s your_DO_ip:8080 -c 5 -l 127.0.0.1:1080
+./client -s your_DO_ip:8080 -c 5 -l 127.0.0.1:1080
 ```

-You can choose how many tunnels you want to create by changing the number after `-c`.
-You can also change the local listening address and port after `-l`.
+You can choose how many tunnels you want to create by changing the number following `-c`.
+You can also change the local listening address and port following `-l`.

 Please check your ip if your get any error message.

 #### Chrome/Firefox

-- If you are using Chrome, download [SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en) and enable the socks5 proxy.
+- For Chrome user: download [SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en) and enable the socks5 proxy.
-- If you are using Firefox, configure the socks5 proxy in settings using the local address `127.0.0.1:1080`.
+- For Firefox user: configure the socks5 proxy in settings using the local address `127.0.0.1:1080`.

 ----------
->>>>>>> 7c0fa12d78cca44b99546918d490464184d0673c

 ## Week 9 Update
 **Socks5**